Paul Atkinson (footballer, born 1966): Career

-Atkinson began his career at Sunderland, winning 18 caps for the England youth-team between 1982 and 1985.
+Atkinson began his career at Sunderland, winning 18 caps for the England youth team between 1982 and 1985.
 He made his first-team debut at home to Norwich City on 27 August 1983.
 Alan Durban's side went on to post a 13th-place finish in the First Division in 1983–84.
 The club suffered relegation in the 1984–85 season under the stewardship of Len Ashurst.
-Lawrie McMenemy then took charge at Roker Park, but failed to halt the club's decline, as Sunderland finished 18th in the Second Division in 1985–86, before suffering relation in 1986–87 after defeat to Gillingham in the play-offs.
+Lawrie McMenemy then took charge at Roker Park but failed to halt the club's decline, as Sunderland finished 18th in the Second Division in 1985–86, before suffering relation in 1986–87 after defeat to Gillingham in the play-offs.
 New boss Denis Smith then led the club straight back up as champions of the Third Division in 1987–88.
 Smith claimed Atkinson squandered his natural talents by overeating junk food.

 Atkinson signed for John Rudge's Port Vale in June 1988 for a £20,000 fee.
 He scored a brace on his debut in a 3–1 win over Preston North End at Deepdale on 27 August.
-An ankle injury blighted his career however, and loans spells with Stafford Rangers (January 1989) and Cyril Knowles's Hartlepool United (March 1990) failed to revitalise his career.
+An ankle injury blighted his career however, and loan spells with Stafford Rangers (January 1989) and Cyril Knowles's Hartlepool United (March 1990) failed to revitalise his career.
 He played six games for the "Valiants" in 1988–89, and eleven Fourth Division games in his loan spell at Victoria Park.
 He was forced to retire from professional football on medical advice in January 1991.